Personal notes building zig 0.15.0-dev.xxxx on Macbook M3 Max

 export PATH=/opt/homebrew/opt/llvm/bin:$PATH

-Restart your terminal and check that there are no configuration issues with homebrew
+Restart your terminal and make sure there are no configuration issues with homebrew

 ➜ ~ brew doctor